<>

 I had a website that was struggling to earn money even with a lot of visitors.
 I added AdSense and almost nothing happened.
 Then I moved the AdSense to a different part of the page and it suddenly made 5x more money.
 A week later I changed the colors of the ad and it suddenly made 2x as much money.
 Now the site makes 10x as much money and I barely did anything.

-These are trivial examples, but the technique works on real problems as well.
+That's a trivial example, but the technique works on real problems as well.

 The key is to figure out what the "least you can do" is.